Langwith Junction had a huge railway presence so much in fact that the village is called Langwith Junction.

 Thanks to Neil Baker for photo & information.

-Langwith Colliery Junction Panel.
+Langwith Colliery Junction Diagram.

 Above is a 1975 view of Langwith Station showing two passing expresses that were diverted due to relaying work at Tapton Junction in Chesterfield.